popsim-consortium/stdpopsim/docs/tutorial.rst

    # Zigzag_1S14
    # AncientEurasia_9K19
    # PapuansOutOfAfrica_10J19
+   # AshkSub_7G19
+   # OutOfAfrica_4J17

 These models are described in detail in the :ref:`Catalog <sec_catalog>`.
 We'll look at the first model, "OutOfAfrica_3G09", from `Gutenkunst et al (2009) <https://doi.org/10.1371/journal.pgen.1000695>`__.
-First we need to know how many populations it has, and what they are:
+We can check how many populations exist in this model, and what they are:

 .. code-block:: python